AlbanDalmard/Poutou-s-Database/README.md

 cd ./demo
 mvn spring-boot:run
 ```
-If you have on the building of Spring, then run Java on the DemoApplication.java file in src/main/java/com/example/demo.
+If you have error on the building of Spring, then run Java on the DemoApplication.java file in src/main/java/com/example/demo.